The $204,000 car establishes a new category for McLaren as it targets a 25% jump in annual sales

 Buddin said an upturn in the fortunes of the Formula 1 race team would probably boost sales, though since the launch of the road-car business in 2010 buyers have become more focused on technology than track success.

 The CFO said a no-deal Brexit would have a limited impact, since McLaren gets only a third of sales in mainland Europe and carries more stock than most carmakers.
-A new plant will also lift the number of UK-sourced parts.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+A new plant will also lift the number of UK-sourced parts.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.